mathrip/AID-HS/README.md

 AID-HS outputs individualised and interpretable reports that can be found at:
 `<aidhs_data_folder>/output/prediction_reports/<subject_id>/Report_<subject_id>.pdf`

-These reports present:
+These reports contain:
 - **Hippocampal segmentation** & **Hippocampal pial surfaces**: HippUnfold segmentations and surface reconstructions for left and right hippocampi, alongside automated quality control scores to highlight subjects in which the segmentation might have failed.
-We recommend to manually check segmentation with dice scores below 0.70.
+We recommend manually checking segmentations with dice scores below 0.70.
 - **Individual hippocampal features vs normative trajectories**: Left and right hippocampal features mapped against normative growth charts.
 - **Asymmetries**: Feature asymmetries that indicate the magnitude and direction of asymmetries, and compared to abnormality thresholds.
 - **Automated detection & lateralisation**: Detection and lateralisation scores from the AID-HS classifier.

 An example of the report for patient *H1P0003* can be found [here](images/Report_H1P0003.pdf) with interpretation below.

-In this example, the automated quality control scores of 0.79 and 0.81 for both left and right hippocampi, indicate good quality hippocampal segmentations.
-Compared with the normative growth charts, the left hippocampus features fell within the normal range of the healthy population, while the right hippocampus had features that fell outside the 5th and 95th percentiles.
-In the asymmetry analysis, abnormalities are lateralised to the right hippocampus, with a significant reductions in volume, thickness and gyrification, alongside increased curvature and intrinsic curvature.
+In this example, the automated quality control scores of 0.79 and 0.81 for both left and right hippocampi indicate good quality hippocampal segmentations.
+Compared with the normative growth charts, the left hippocampus features fall within the normal range of the healthy population, while the right hippocampus had features that fell outside the 5th and 95th percentiles.
+In the asymmetry analysis, abnormalities are lateralised to the right hippocampus, with significant reductions in volume, thickness and gyrification, alongside increased curvature and intrinsic curvature.
 These findings are further supported by the automated classifier results, which indicate right hippocampal sclerosis with a predicted probability of 88.2%.

 ## Manuscript